guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 ## Side note:
-### Mobile browser testing
+### Mobile browser testing options

-With a simulator or a device connected to your computer you can open a localhost link in the phone browser and view the debug console
+- With a simulator or a device connected to your computer you can open a localhost link in the phone browser and view the debug console

-Using a portforwarding tool so you can “deploy” (or forward) your localhost to a url that can then be opened on a phone browser
+- Using a portforwarding tool so you can “deploy” (or forward) your localhost to a url that can then be opened on a phone browser